tedhchen/ESS-ClimateGovernance/about.md

 </table>

 ## Acknowledgements
-This course design has been improved by discussions with Karen Akerlof, Jeremy Campbell, Meaghan Caruso, Laina Lockett, Andrew Wingfield, and Tuomas Ylä-Anttila.
+This course design has been improved by discussions with KL Akerlof, Jeremy Campbell, Meaghan Caruso, Laina Lockett, Andrew Wingfield, and Tuomas Ylä-Anttila.